McDegens-DAO/mcburn-js/README.md

 # Helper ALT?
 (lookup table)

-In some cases multiple transactions are required to burn stubborn cNFTS.
+In some cases multiple transactions are required to burn a stubborn cNFT.

 For example if there are > 23 proofs passed in the ix, there will first be a tx to create a *Helper ALT* prior to the burn transaction.